Music theory and history proficiency requirements

 - The exam is timed.
 You will have 50 minutes to complete the test.

 - After you have finished the test, your score will be shown to you.
 If you score above 60%, you will be permitted to register for MUS 203R Music Theory 1.
 If you score below 60%, you will be required to take and pass MUS 101 Music Fundamentals before continuing on.
 MUS 101 is offered online through the University's Extended Studies program during the first two weeks in August.

-For master's (graduate) students:
+For master's and doctoral students:

 All incoming graduate students of music are required to take the "Graduate Theory and History Proficiency Exams" on the Saturday before the first official day of class.
 The results of these exams will determine your eligibility for enrollment in graduate theory and history seminars.
 Passing both of these exams is also crucial in maintaining your assistantships.